catppuccin/userstyles/docs/userstyle-creation.md

 and makes it easier for all people to request what they want without needing to learn what "Stylus" exactly is.

-**If you have already created a userstyle, please raise a [Pull Request](https://github.com/catppuccin/userstyles/compare)!**
+**If you have already created an userstyle, please raise a [Pull Request](https://github.com/catppuccin/userstyles/compare)!**

 &nbsp;

 ### Creating Userstyles

-To create a userstyle, follow the instructions listed below:
+To create an userstyle, follow the instructions listed below:

 1. Fork this repository.
 2. Create a new branch under the name `feat/<name-of-website>`, (e.g.